When we pay attention, animals teach us how to better humans.

 Factory Farming of Animals

-I am a veterinarian, author, and animal welfare advocate.
-My goal in developing Kids United for Animal Welfare is to prompt conversation about this topic.
+I am an award-winning veterinarian, author, and animal welfare advocate.
+My goal in developing this website is to prompt conversation about animal welfare.
 Within this site, you’ll find a bunch of factual information about animals—companion animals and those raised for food.
-There is no intention to persuade one way or another about animal welfare.
+I have no intent to persuade one way or another about animal welfare issues.
 You deserve to know the facts so you can make up your own mind.